olcaar/Block-Breaker/README.md

 #  Block Breaker
+Block Breaker is a classic Brick Breaking game in which the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
+The paddle may move horizontally and is controlled with the mouse.
+The player gets 5 lives to start with; a life is lost if the ball hits the bottom of the screen.
+When all the bricks have been destroyed, the player advances to a new, harder level.
+There are 5 levels.
+If all lives are lost, the game is over.
- Block Breaker is a classic brick breaking game that is made with Unity Game Engine and all scripts written in C#.
+The game was made with Unity Game Engine and all scripts written in C#.

 # Files
 You can find all the game elements under "Assets/".